-TAD is a relatively uncommon cause of chest pain (acute coronary syndrome is 100-200 times more common) but can be catastrophic with an in-hospital mortality rate of 27% [1].
+The incidence of TAD is estimated to be between 4.5 and 7 per 100,000 [1, 2].
+TAD is a relatively uncommon cause of chest pain (acute coronary syndrome is 100-200 times more common) but can be catastrophic with an in-hospital mortality rate of 27% [3].
 This makes deciding which patient to request a CT scan on particularly difficult.
 There are numerous examples of patients attending EDs with chest pain and being discharged without the diagnosis of TAD having been made (Appendix 1).

-Risk factors for TAD include hypertension, collagen disorders (Marfan's, Ehler-Danlos), inflammatory vasculitis (giant cell arteritis, Takayasu arteritis, rheumatoid arthritis), instrumentation or structural abnormalities of the aorta (cardiac catheterisation, bicuspid valve, aortic co-arctation, valve replacement), pregnancy.
-Male sex and advancing age are also risks.
+Risk factors for TAD are shown in box 1.

+Box 1.
+Risk factors for TAD include:

+- Hypertension

+- Collagen disorders

+- Marfan's, Ehler-Danlos,

+- Inflammatory vasculitis

+- Giant cell arteritis, Takayasu arteritis, Rheumatoid arthritis),

+- Instrumentation or structural abnormalities of the aorta

+- Cardiac catheterisation, Bicuspid valve, Aortic coarctation, valve replacement

+- Pregnancy

+- Male

+- Advancing age

-Patients with TAD may present with chest pain which is said to be tearing in nature located in the inter-scapular region, however the most discriminating feature of the chest pain is that it is of sudden onset with its worst severity being at its onset [2].
-Chest pain may occur alone or in combination with back pain, syncope, or new onset neurological deficit.
-Patients may also present with complications from TAD including myocardial ischaemia, heart failure, pericardial effusion, pleural effusion, renal failure and mesenteric infarction.
-Clinical findings in TAD may include pulse deficits, aortic regurgitation, unequal blood pressure in both arms, unexplained hypotension or commonly no specific clinical signs.
+The classical description of chest pain associated with TAD is said to be tearing in nature located in the inter-scapular region, however the most discriminating feature of the chest pain is that it is of sudden onset with its worst severity being at its onset [4].
+The difficulty in diagnosing TAD is compounded by a relatively high number of atypical presentations.
+Of those patients who present with symptoms which might be suggestive of aortic dissection only 0.3% actually have the diagnosis [5].
+The chest pain associated with TAD may occur alone or in combination with back pain, syncope, or new onset neurological deficit.
+Patients may also present with complications from TAD see box 2.
+Clinical findings seen in TAD may include pulse deficits, aortic regurgitation, unequal blood pressure in both arms, unexplained hypotension or commonly no specific clinical signs.